We could all do with some proper adventures in wild places to shake off those cobwebs.

 What can I expect in terms of safety measures on the trip?

-All trips that are resuming will have a new Coronavirus section that sets out any changes to the itinerary or inclusions, along with the specific safety measures being introduced on that trip.
+All trips that are resuming will have a new Covid-19 information section that sets out any changes to the itinerary or inclusions, along with the specific safety measures being introduced on that trip.

 Where can I find more information about the specific safety measures in place on my trip?